 Many trust service providers operate internationally.
 Likewise, web-based criminal activity frequently crosses national borders. tScheme works to increase consumer trust in cross-border transactions.

 tScheme accepts standards mandated by other bodies into its own Approval Profiles.
 We work with equivalent organisations across Europe and elsewhere with a view to extending co-operation and mutual recognition.
-As we accredit organisations who operate internationally, our service and standards are as rigorous as those in any country where tScheme accredited organisations will operate.
+As we Approve services from organisations who operate internationally, our process and standards are as rigorous as those in any country where tScheme Approved services will operate.